FaruqAbdurrahmanF/Retail_Trans_Dash/README.md

 ## Project Overview
 “Retail Transaction Dashboard” utilizes a Dataset containing retail store transaction data.
 The dataset includes information such as purchase time, item price, transaction volume, purchase discount, payment method, product name sold and product category.

 Some of the desired requirements are:
-•	Showing overall transaction performance
+•	Showing overall transaction performance;
-•	Knowing sales trends
+•	Knowing sales trends;
-•	Knowing the performance of each payment method
+•	Knowing the performance of each payment method;
-•	Knowing which products sell the most
+•	Knowing which products sell the most;
-•	Knowing spending for discounts
+•	Knowing spending for discounts;
-•	A summary of transactions for each product and consumer
+•	A summary of transactions for each product and consumer.